lightnenz/Double-Take/2. Objective/Objective Overview.md

-- We want to create an
+- We want to create an interactive photography social game for photographers accross different skill levels